-64. In cases of non-completion of coursework or non-attendance at examinations, the student will have the opportunity to be reassessed once only in the component(s) not completed.
-The maximum mark attainable for the component(s) upon reassessment will be 40%.
-The overall module outcome will be determined in the normal way (see 'marking of modules' above).
+65. Where there is more than one option for the method of assessment, students may choose whether to be reassessed using the same method of assessment or (one of) the other option(s).
+Whichever option is chosen for the reassessment, the maximum mark attainable for the reassessed component will be 40%.
+The overall module outcome will be determined in the normal way (see marking of modules).